DBraun/ChucKDesigner/README.md

 ```

 This will spork a shred of `playImpact()`, which will play a short sound.
 After 1 second of playing the sound, ChucK will broadcast an event named "notifier" back to TouchDesigner.
 This event will show up in the `getEvent()` method, if "notifier" is in custom parameter `Event Variables`.

+### Chugins

+ChucKDesigner supports [Chugins](https://github.com/ccrma/chugins/), which are custom pre-compiled ChucK "plugins".
+The chugin should be located in a subfolder named "Chugins" of the "working directory" custom parameter on the ChucK Audio CHOP.
+For example, if the working directory parameter is "assets", then the chugins should be in "assets/Chugins".